 I was running near Southards Pond the other day and saw up in a tree a nice pine board birdhouse.
 A friend of mine makes birdhouses using his table saw and untrimmed logs.
 Logs with bark still on them.
 They’re amazing.
 The word rustic comes to mind.
 I got him on Etsy and he moved some merch.
 The houses are so unique you want to stop running or walking and get a closer look.

-Rather than print out a color picture, laminate it and attach put peel-off telephone numbers, and post it on the trail in a pseudo guerilla marketing effort – a ham handed one, at that – why not put a house up at eye level with a subtle URL burned in it.
+Rather than print out a color picture, laminate it and attach peel-off telephone numbers, in a pseudo guerilla marketing effort – a ham handed one, at that – why not put a house up at eye level with a subtle URL burned into the wood.
 Small, like a painter’s signature.
 Make it feel more like art than commerce.
 I don’t need to do an A/B test to find out which approach would work better.
 Ham-handed would sell some houses quickly and be removed from the trail.
-The artful approach would reach “Posters” or influencers (as opposed to Pasters or “the led”) and he would have a longer-term showing and be celebrated by all.

 A rustic product needs a rustic approach.
 Redefine how and where you put your product sale and message.
 Pick your spots and your tactics carefully.
 Kirshenbaum and Bond once did ads for Snapple where they put stickers on fresh mangos in the grocery store that read “Also available in Snapple.”